 You can install pip with the apt package manager on Debian, Ubuntu, Linux Mint, and other Debian derivatives.
 It’s the most recommended method and ensures your system will stay in a consistent state.

-If you system uses the yum package manager, pip can often be installed with:
+If your system uses the yum package manager, you can try the following:

 Pip is part of EPEL (Extra Packages for Enterprise Linux), so you might need to enable that first.